 |Category||Memory => Flash|

-DESCRIPTION The is a Password Access Security Supervisor, containing one 65536-bit Secure SerialFlash array and one 256-bit Secure SerialFlash array.
-Access to each memory array is controlled by two 64-bit passwords.
+DESCRIPTION The is a Password Access Security Supervisor, containing one 896-bit Secure SerialFlash array.
+Access to the memory array can be controlled by two 64-bit passwords.
 These passwords protect read and write operations of the memory array.
-A separate RESET password is used to reset the passwords and clear the memory arrays in the event the read and write passwords are lost.
-The X76F640 features a serial interface and software protocol allowing operation on a popular two wire bus.
+The X76F100 features a serial interface and software protocol allowing operation on a popular two wire bus.
 The bus signals are a clock Input (SCL) and a bidirectional data input and output (SDA).
 Access to the device is controlled through a chip select (CS) input, allowing any number of devices to share the same bus.
-The X76F640 also features a synchronous response to reset providing an automatic output of a hard-wired 32-bit data stream conforming to the industry standard for memory cards.
-The X76F640 utilizes Xicor's proprietary Direct WriteTM cell, providing a minimum endurance of 100,000 cycles and a minimum data retention of 100 years.
+The X76F100 also features a synchronous response to reset providing an automatic output of a hard-wired 32-bit data stream conforming to the industry standard for memory cards.
+The X76F100 utilizes Xicor's proprietary Direct WriteTM cell, providing a minimum endurance of 100,000 cycles and a minimum data retention of 100 years.

 Chip Select Input Serial Data Input/Output Serial Clock Input Reset Input Supply Voltage Ground No Connect

-After each transaction is completed, the X76F640 will reset and enter into a standby mode.
+After each transaction is completed, the X76F100 will reset and enter into a standby mode.
 This will also be the response if an unsuccessful attempt is made to access a protected array.
 Figure 1.
 X76F100 Device Operation

 Clock and Data Conventions Data states on the SDA line can change only during SCL LOW.
 SDA changes during SCL HIGH are reserved for indicating start and stop conditions.
 Refer to Figure 2 and Figure 3.
-Start Condition All commands are preceeded by the start condition, which is a HIGH to LOW transition of SDA when SCL is HIGH.
-The X76F640 continuously monitors the SDA and SCL lines for the start condition and will not respond to any command until this condition is met.
+Start Condition All commands are preceded by the start condition, which is a HIGH to LOW transition of SDA when SCL is HIGH.
+The X76F100 continuously monitors the SDA and SCL lines for the start condition and will not respond to any command until this condition is met.
 A start may be issued to terminate the input of a control byte or the input data to be written.
 This will reset the device and leave it ready to begin a new read or write command.
 Because of the push/pull output, a start cannot be generated while the part is outputting data.
 Starts are inhibited while a write is in progress.
 Stop Condition All communications must be terminated by a stop condition.
 The stop condition is a LOW to HIGH transition of SDA when SCL is HIGH.
 The stop condition is also used to reset the device during a command or data input sequence and will leave the device in the standby power mode.
 As with starts, stops are inhibited when outputting data and while a write is in progress.
 Acknowledge is a software convention used to indicate successful data transfer.
 The transmitting device, either master or slave, will release the bus after transmitting eight bits.
 During the ninth clock cycle the receiver will pull the SDA line LOW to acknowledge that it received the eight bits of data.
-The X76F640 will respond with an acknowledge after recognition of a start condition and its slave address.
-If both the device and a write condition have been selected, the X76F640 will respond with an acknowledge after the receipt of each subsequent eight-bit word.
-Reset Device Command The reset device command is used to clear the retry counter and reactivate the device.
-When the reset device command is used prior to the retry counter overflow, the retry counter is reset and no arrays or passwords are affected.
-If the retry counter has overflowed, all memory areas are cleared and all commands are
+The X76F100 will respond with an acknowledge after recognition of a start condition and its slave address.
+If both the device and a write condition have been selected, the X76F100 will respond with an acknowledge after the receipt of each subsequent eight-bit word.

-Retry Counter The X76F640 contains a retry counter.
+Retry Counter The X76F100 contains a retry counter.
 The retry counter allows 8 accesses with an invalid password before any action is taken.
 The counter will increment with any combination of incorrect passwords.
-If the retry counter overflows, all memory areas are cleared and the device is locked by preventing any read or write array password matches.
-The passwords are unaffected.
-If a correct password is received prior to retry counter overflow, the retry counter is reset and access is granted.
-In order to reset the operation of a locked up device, a special reset command must be used with a RESET password.
-Device Protocol The X76F640 supports a bidirectional bus oriented protocol.
+If the retry counter overflows, the memory area and both of the passwords are cleared If a correct password is received prior to retry counter overflow, the retry counter is reset and access is granted.
+Device Protocol The X76F100 supports a bidirectional bus oriented protocol.
 The protocol defines any device that sends data onto the bus as a transmitter and the receiving device as a receiver.
 The device controlling the transfer is a master and the device being controlled is the slave.
 The master will always initiate data transfers and provide the clock for both transmit and receive operations.
-Therefore, the X76F640 will be considered a slave in all applications.
+Therefore, the X76F100 will be considered a slave in all applications.